naemon/naemon.github.io/documentation/usersguide/dependencies.md

 As with service dependencies, host dependencies are not inherited.
 In the example image you can see that Host C does not inherit the host dependencies of Host B.  In order for Host C to be dependent on Host A, a new host dependency definition must be defined.

-Host notification dependencies work in a similiar manner to service notification dependencies.
+Host notification dependencies work in a similar manner to service notification dependencies.
 If *all* of the notification dependency tests for the host *pass*, Naemon will send notifications out for the host as it normally would.
 If even just one of the notification dependencies for a host fails, Naemon will temporarily repress notifications for that (dependent) host.
 At some point in the future the notification dependency tests for the host may all pass.
 If this happens, Naemon will start sending out notifications again as it normally would for the host.
 More information on the notification logic can be found <a href="notifications.html">here</a>.